Entries for the 2023 awards are now open until the end of Monday 25th September 2023.

 Outstanding In-House Security Manager/Director – employed direct

-In-house security managers/directors can operate in different ways, they may work as advisors to the organization or be a head of a team or department.
-Whatever the role, this category recognizes those who through security expertise, business acumen and/or skilful and innovative leadership approaches, have led the security portfolio with distinction.
+In-house security managers/directors can operate in different ways, they may work as advisors to the organisation or be a head of a team or department.
+Whatever the role, this category recognises those who through security expertise, business acumen and/or skilful and innovative leadership approaches, have led the security portfolio with distinction.
 Outstanding performers will be leaders and innovators who are setting examples that others will wish to follow.

 To enter this category you will be asked to: